Second Grade Reading Assessment

 The Second Grade Reading Assessment Law (RCW.28A.300.320) mandates that every student in the state of Washington be assessed at the beginning of the second grade using a grade-level equivalent oral reading passage.
 Students whose performance is found to be “substantially below grade level” must be accorded an intervention plan that involves the student, parents, and school.
 Assessing reading comprehension is optional, but strongly recommended.
 Scores are not reported to the Office of Superintendent of Public Instruction (OSPI) but should be used by the teacher, school, and district to provide support for students who need help.

-OSPI now uses the Universal Screening Tools Chart
+OSPI uses the

-consumers review the assessment list and choose an assessment that meets the
+schools and districts review the assessment list and choose an assessment that meets the

 requirements and technical rigor of RCW 28A.300.320.
 In addition to the technical ratings, the chart provides information on

-Teachers should administer the chosen assessment using publishers’ directions.
-The administration process and results will ensure that teachers, parents/guardians, and students will receive highly focused and useful information for increasing student achievement in reading.
+educators, parents/guardians, and students will receive highly focused and useful information for increasing student achievement in reading.